joel-talkshoplive/react-express-assessment/README.md

 ### Project Structure

-You will find a ReactJS app in the `/src` folder and an ExpressJS app in the `/backend` folder.
+You will find a ReactJS app in the `frontend/` folder and an ExpressJS app in the `/backend` folder.

-To start just:
+To start just run the following commands on the root directory:

 1. Install the dependencies: `npm install`
 1. Start both frontend and backend apps: `npm run dev`
-1. The backend app should be running on [http://localhost:3001](http://localhost:3001) and the frontend app on [http://localhost:5173](http://localhost:5173)
+1. The backend app should be running on [http://localhost:3000](http://localhost:3000) and the frontend app on [http://localhost:5173](http://localhost:5173)

 ### The Challenge